Diegoescalonaro/react-simple-truffle-box/README.md

 npx ganache-cli
 ```

 2. Compile and migrate the smart contracts.
 Running migrate will do both.
 Note inside the development console we don't have to preface commands with truffle.
-Check `/migrations` folder.
+Check `/contracts` and `/migrations` folders 🔎

 ```sh
 truffle compile
 truffle migrate --network ganache
 ```

 3. OPTIONAL: You can run tests written in Solidity or JavaScript against your smart contracts.
-Check `/tests` folder.
+Check `/tests` folder  🔎

 ```sh
 truffle test
 ```

 4. OPTIONAL: You can run custom scripts against your smart contracts.
-Check `/scripts` folder.
+Check `/scripts` folder 🔎
 ```sh
 truffle exec scripts/increment.js
 ```